IzaacMammadov/docs.urbit.org/content/courses/hoon-school/E-types.md

 ```

 Most of the time, we will define such complex types using specific runes
-and “mold builder” tools.
+and "mold builder" tools.
 Thus a `list` needs an associated type `(list
 @)` to correctly denote the data type.

 ### Identifying Molds